streetpea/chiaki-ng/docs/setup/configuration.md

 5. Launch `chiaki-ng` via gamescope (i.e., game mode on the Steam Deck)

 !!!
-Tip "Adjusting PS5 HDR for Steam Deck"
+Tip "Adjusting PS5 HDR for my client decice [i.e., Steam Deck]"

-    You can adjust the PS5 HDR settings for optimal viewing on the Steam Deck via the system-wide PS5 settings (need to be connected directly to your PS5 and not via remote play to access this menu) by going to `Settings -> Screen and Video -> Video Output -> Adjust HDR`.
+    You can adjust the PS5 HDR settings for optimal viewing on the client device [i.e., Steam Deck] via the system-wide PS5 settings (need to be connected directly to your PS5 and not via remote play to access this menu) by going to `Settings -> Screen and Video -> Video Output -> Adjust HDR`.
 You'll want to do this if your display brightness (i.e., nits) is different from the Steam Deck OLED's 1000 nits.
 According to the folks over at HDTVTest (via [arshiatn](https://github.com/arshiatn){target="_blank" rel="noopener"}) for an 1000 nits display you want to use 15-15-0 for the HDR settings.
 To set this in the `Adjust HDR set` move 15 steps (15 presses of the right key on the dpad of the PlayStation controller) for the first test screen, 15 steps from the beginning for the 2nd test screen and 0 steps from the beginning on the last test screen.

     Please note that this will also affect the settings for your connected display so if you are switching between remote play and TV play often keep that in mind.
 Certain games also have their own HDR settings you can adjust while remote playing in their respective game menus or when beginning the game.